 This brief tutorial will show you how to open any of your Firefox bookmarks using just a keyword in the Address Bar.

-- In the Keyword space, enter a word or sequence of characters that you can easily remember specific to that site.
-Click the Save Changes button when you’re done.
+- Select the bookmark you want to be able to open using just a keyword and then enter it in the Keyword: field.
+Use a word or sequence of characters that you can easily remember specific to that site.

 Thanks for the tip.
 That’s very handy.